Ganzes Ferienhaus

 - Zu den Annehmlichkeiten zählen: Wäscherei

-- 13 Minuten mit dem Auto von Wye Valley und 5 Minuten von Usk Castle entfernt
+- 12 Minuten mit dem Auto von Celtic Manor Resort Golf Club und 13 Minuten von Wye Valley entfernt

 Für Gäste verfügt dieses Ferienhaus über einen Garten und eine Wäscherei.
 Die Rezeption ist rund um die Uhr geöffnet.